A tooth could be broken due to two main causes, weaken tooth structure due to severe caries/tooth decay or as a result or trauma.

 Cracked Tooth Syndrome (CTS)

 It is rather difficult to diagnosis CTS as patient cannot pin point the exact tooth or quadrant that gives the discomfort or pain.
 To come to the right diagnosis, the dentist has to obtain a careful history of the symptoms bearing in mind CTS as a provisional diagnosis.
-Most often patient complaints of an uncomfortable sensation or pain from a tooth during chewing hard foods and which ceases when the pressure is withdrawn.
-The patient may also give a history of numerous dental procedures with no satisfactory results to resolve the problem.
+Most often patient complaints of an uncomfortable sensation or pain from a tooth during chewing hard foods and which ceases when the pressure is removed.
+The patient may also present a history of numerous dental procedures with no satisfactory results to resolve the problem.

 The dentist can use several aids to perform “bite tests” where the patient is instructed to bite on various items such as a toothpick, cotton roll, wooden stick,or a commercially available Tooth Slooth(an instrument specifically designed to aid in the diagnosis of fractures).